 You can also save a bundle by getting your first two years of college credits at a local community college and then transferring to a four-year institution, McCarthy said in an interview.

 And many do.
-In the fall of 2014, the most recent year for which data are available, 42 percent of all undergraduate students in the U.S. were enrolled in community colleges, according to the College Board.4
+In the fall of 2014, the most recent year for which data are available, more than 40 percent of all undergraduate students in the U.S. were enrolled in community colleges, according to the College Board.4

 And since many students who attend community college live at home, they do not incur the additional expense of room and board.